Worth knowing about LCA and EU’s framework

 Area calculation (sqm)

 When calculating the climate impact of a building, its area must be calculated.
-This includes the heated area, which forms the basis for the energy consumption during the operational phase, and the reference area, which is used to assess the BR18 climate requirement.
+This includes the heated area, which forms the basis for the energy consumption during the operational phase.

 Documentation of LCA

-Real-Time LCA ensures that you comply with documentation requirements in accordance with the BR18 requirement for climate impact.
+Real-Time LCA ensures that you comply with documentation requirements in accordance with Level(s) framework for Global Warming Potential.
 This is done through the ability to generate a report with LCA documentation.